 Instead, I believe rising interest rates will force analysts to recalculate both the likelihood and present value of Amazon’s future profits.
-When that happens, don’t be surprised if they come up with a share price value well below $1,000.
+When that happens, don’t be surprised if they come up with a share price value below $1,000.

-At the same time, those analysts may discover that companies like Fuji Xerox are worth more than their low valuations suggest.
+At the same time, those analysts may discover that companies like Fuji Xerox are worth more than there low valuations suggest.
 You can buy Xerox today for less than nine times next year’s earnings.

-By the way, Fuji Xerox promises that it will share at least 50% of its free cash flow with shareholders via dividends and share repurchases.
+By the way, Fuji Xerox promise that it will share at least 50% of its free cash flow with shareholders via dividends and share repurchases.
 That’s actual money you can put in your pocket.

 Do you want to guess how much of its profits Amazon paid out to its shareholders in the form of dividends and stock repurchase during the past twelve months?